api-platform/docs/laravel/index.md

 ## Paginating Data

 A must-have feature for APIs is pagination.
-Without pagination, collections responses quickly become huge and slow, and can even lead to crashes (Out of Memory, timeouts...).
+Without pagination, collection responses quickly become huge and slow, and can even lead to crashes (Out of Memory, timeouts...).

 Fortunately, the Eloquent state provider provided by API Platform automatically paginates data!

-To test this feature, let's inject some fake data in the database.
+To test this feature, let's inject some fake data into the database.

 ### Seeding the Database